stellar/stellar-protocol/core/cap-concurrent-txs.md

 that is used whenever a transaction is submitted a subsequent time after it has been included in a past ledger, and no other condition makes the transaction invalid.

+This proposal introduces a new `TransactionResultCode` `txMISSING_MEMO` that is used whenever a transaction is submitted a `seqNum` zero without a memo.

 ## Design Rationale